 Here are five you may not have heard of before.

 Five Hogmanay Traditions

 Besides concerts, street parties, fireworks and more earthbound fire spectaculars, as well as consumption of one of Scotland's most famous products, Scotch whisky, a number of very ancient traditions associated with Hogmanay in Scotland can still be found in smaller communities and private celebrations:

-- Redding the House - Like the annual spring cleaning in some communities, or the ritual cleaning of the kitchen for Passover, families traditionally did a major cleanup to ready the house for the New Year.
+- Redding the House - Like the annual spring cleaning in some communities, or the ritual cleaning of the kitchen for the Jewish festival of Passover, families traditionally did a major cleanup to ready the house for the New Year.
 Sweeping out the fireplace was very important and there was a skill in reading the ashes, the way some people read tea leaves.
 Another part of the annual clean-up, that probably is more remembered than observed these days, was paying off all outstanding debts before the stroke of midnight.
 After the big cleanup, at a time of year when fire plays a huge part in celebrations, it's only natural to bring a bit of it into the freshened house.
 And of course, soap and water and dustpans don't really deal with all those folk from the invisible realms.
 So someone goes from room to room carrying a smoking juniper branch to discourage evil spirits and chase away disease.

 - Bonfires and Fire Festivals Scotland's fire festivals at Hogmanay and later in January may have pagan or Viking origins.
 The use of fire to purify and drive away evil spirits is an ancient idea.
 Fire is at the center of Hogmanay celebrations in Stonehaven, Comrie and Biggar and has recently become an element in Edinburgh's Hogmanay celebration.